It has a flavor and texture that’s better than anything you’ll find in a store and requires

 If it smells bad or has chlorine or there’s anything else wrong, use bottled water.

-- Put the yeast and water in the bowl and whisk until dissolved.
+- Whisk yeast and water together until dissolved.

 Note that the timing isn’t critical as long as it has at least doubled in size.
 You can happily leave this on the counter then check it in the morning.